Axway/mft-convert/content/en/docs/TransferCFT/governance_services_intro/register_CG.md

 ****Verify the UCONF setting****

-Prior to the registration, you must ensure that the JCL CFTMON (<span class="code">`copilot.misc.cftstart.enable`</span> = <span class="code">`Yes`</span>) is configured to match the jobname or the STC name used to launch Transfer CFT.
+Prior to the registration, you must ensure that the JCL CFTMON (`copilot.misc.cftstart.enable` = `Yes`) is configured to match the jobname or the STC name used to launch Transfer CFT.

 ### Procedure

 All commands in this section are performed using CFTUTIL unless stated otherwise.
-For details on the UCONF parameters referenced in this section, please see <a href="" class="MCXref xref">UCONF: Central Governance options</a>.
+For details on the UCONF parameters referenced in this section, please see [UCONF: Central Governance options]().

 #### Disable previously used connectors

 Enabling Central Governance connectivity if you have performed an upgrade replaces any standalone connectors.
-Therefore, prior to connecting to Central Governance you must deactivate all previously activated connectors, for example PassPort AM, PassPort PS, and Sentinel.
+Therefore, prior to connecting to Central Governance you must deactivate all previously activated connectors, for example PassPort AM and Sentinel.

 Unset the UCONF parameters: